Did you know that the foods we eat actually play a role in the way we feel mentally?

 These healthful nuts are packed with omega-3 fatty acids in the form of alpha-linolenic acid (ALA) in addition to minerals manganese and copper.
 Since not everyone wants to get their omega-3 fatty acids from salmon or anchovies, walnuts can be a great plant-based alternative.
 Omega-3s have been linked to decreasing inflammatory markers which can become elevated in times of stress.
 Bonus: eat the skin of this nut for more antioxidant phenolic acids, tannins, and flavonoids.

-As we near the end of summer, watermelon remains in season and can be supportive to health with all of its vitamins, minerals and antioxidants.
+Watermelon is supportive to health with all of its vitamins, minerals and antioxidants.
 Like tomatoes, watermelon contains the antioxidant carotenoid lycopene as well as vitamin C and calming minerals potassium and magnesium which may help support the body in times of stress.

 What are your favorite calming foods for back to school and work?
 Let us know in the comments!